Chapter Bylaws

 Section 3.
 Duties.

-Chairs of the Committees will keep the Executive Committee and the Chapter membership informed of the activities of the committee.
+Co-Chairs of the Committees will keep the Executive Committee and the Chapter membership informed of the activities of the committee.
+Co-Chairs shall serve on the chapter Steering Committee.

 Section 1.
 Definition.

-A Working Group is a formation of 5 or more Local Chapter members who come together around a shared vision of work.
+A Working Group is a formation of 3 or more Local Chapter members who come together around a shared vision of work.
 Working Groups may be issue- or campaign-based, and their activities and goals must align with the Purpose of the Local Chapter as expressed in Article II.
+No member of a working group shall serve on the Steering Committee unless otherwise entitled to by a chapter office.

 Section 2.
 Formation.